LMaiorano/StravaWeather/Documentation/Design plan/Design plan.md

 The weather will be obtained from the KNMI.
 This module will then:
 - Filter and store the data in a pandas dataframe
 - Determine a Weather Score for each day.
-This will consist of 5 individual scores: sun hours, average windspeed, extreme wheather (boolean), hours of rain
+This will consist of 4 individual scores: sun hours, average windspeed, extreme weather (boolean), hours of rain
 - Calculate an overall weather score and verify acceptable accuracy with the KNMI weercijfer
 - Extreme weather such as fog, ice, or thunder will also be taken into account
 <br/><br/>